parseworks/parseworks/docs/user-guide.md

 7. **Avoid excessive backtracking**

    Excessive backtracking can lead to performance issues.
 Try to make your parsers more deterministic to reduce backtracking.

-8. **Use the plugin system for extensibility**

-   If you want to allow others to extend your parsers, consider using the plugin system to make your code more modular and extensible.